Spring is here!

 I’ve been enjoying the heatwave and the burst of colors around me lately, and for the last 2-3 weeks, I’ve been on a mission to hunt for the most beautiful displays of cherry blossoms in Gothenburg.

 And it turns out, I didn’t have look too hard; they’re everywhere.
 At someone’s garden, next to a bus stop, or in the most random corners of the cities.
-I’ve been so spoiled with these beautiful views everywhere.
+I’ve been so spoiled by these beautiful views everywhere.

 Some parts are more impressive than the others, and a few spots can even give you the iconic ‘Gothenburg in the spring’ views.
 If you’re a cherry blossom hunter like me, you might want to check out this list of stunning cherry blossom spots in Gothenburg (it’s probably too late for now, but perhaps next year?).

 The street of Södra Vägen stretches for 1.9 km long, with chic cafes and bohemian shops lining the street on both sides.
 Right at the intersection with Berzeliigatan is where you can find a row of cherry blossom trees.
 It’s a short row, but still stunning nonetheless.
-If you cross the street to the other side, you’ll see the these trees stand against the terracotta-colored buildings.
+If you cross the street to the other side, you’ll see these trees stand against the terracotta-colored buildings.
 It’s a quite remarkable view.
 It’s definitely one of my favorite views of Gothenburg in the spring.

 The cherry blossom trees here are decorated with colorful lampions, which makes it all the more picturesque.